trans-travel/trans-travel/us/wy.md

 ## General Safety

-Many areas of the state are extremely right-wing and people in those locations strongly oppose trans people.
+Many areas of the state are extremely right-wing (such as Gillette) and people in those locations strongly oppose trans people.
 Many Wyoming residents tend to side uncritically with more extremist Republican positions.
 In particular, some Gillette residents have shown willingness to aggressively express hatred towards trans people.
 Jackson and Laramie tend to be more progressive (by Wyoming standards).

 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms,